TechAustraliaPartener/decathlon-au-shopify-theme-tech/README.md

 A. This repo sometimes does that for incorrect syntax.
 First, find the error in the Terminal and look it up online.
 If it says "lint" anywhere, run `npm run check-lint` for details, run `npm run lint` and try committing again.

 Q. My snippet {% include %} isn't working
-A. Make sure you didn't make a snippet in `snippets-src` and then try to include it without the built filepath prefixes.
+A. Make sure you're including or rendering it with its full, built path.
+Search for your snippet code in snippets/ (not snippets-src/) to find where it ended up.

 Q. I can't find where something is in the repo
 A. Look for a class or ID in the whole repo.

 Q. It takes ages to search the whole repo
-A. I got you fam.
-Use the ignore pattern below.
+A. I got you fam - use the ignore pattern below.

 ## Ignore Pattern
 -*/decathlon-shopify-theme/assets/built*, -*/decathlon-shopify-theme/node_modules/*, -*/decathlon-shopify-theme/cypress/*, -*/decathlon-shopify-theme/patterns/*